L-Sherry/Localize-me/Documentation.md

     ig.Font and add them to the canvas.
 It internally uses `reserve_char` and `set_char_pos` with consecutive characters, starting with `start_char`.
     Note that loading an ig.Font should be done in `pre_patch_font`.
+  * `color`: the color of the base image.
+It is white except for the `tiny` text.

+- If `patch_base_font` is specified, then it is called as follows:
+  `patch_base_font(canvas, context)`.

+  canvas is a HTMLCanvas with the base font image, and context is the context described above.

+  This function must return an image or a canvas (the game can handle both types) to use as a font.
+  The positions of the characters can be queried and modified with `context.set_char_pos()` and `context.get_char_pos()`, it is possible to allocate new spots for characters with `context.reserve_char()` or import characters from a custom font with `import_from_font`.

+  Note that due to the way the game works, `patch_base_font` cannot be asynchronous.

+  For backward compatibility, if `patch_base_font` isn't defined but `patch_font` is, `patch_font` is called instead.

-- If `patch_font` is specified, then it is called multiple times for each color, as follows: `patch_font(canvas, context)`.
+- The returned image is then handed to the game.
+Then Localize-Me will allow the colored images to be loaded. if `patch_font` is defined, it is called multiple times for each colored image, as follows: `patch_font(canvas, context)`.
-  The color of the current image is present in `context.color`.

-  canvas is a HTMLCanvas.
+  The color of the current image is present in `context.color` as a string (css color).  canvas is a HTMLCanvas.  context is still the same object, but the `reserve_char` and `import_from_font` are no longer available.
-  The actual canvas content is either the white font or one of the various color for that font.

   This function should return an image or a canvas (the game can handle both types).
-The caller is advised to patch each image in the same way, possibly by calculating what needs to be done once, storing it in the `context` object, then blindly applying these change to each passed `image`.
-Note that due to the way the game works, `patch_font`  cannot wait.
+The caller is advised to patch each image in the same way, possibly by calculating what needs to be done in `patch_base_font` and replicating it for each image.

+  If `patch_font` isn't defined but `patch_base_font` or `pre_patch_font`
+  is defined, then a default implementation that simply uses `context.recolor_from_base_image()` is used instead.

-- Each time `patch_font` returns, Localize-Me hands out the image to the game.
+- Each time `patch_font` returns, Localize-Me hands out the colored image to the game.

 Note that font patching happens very early in the game bootstrapping process.
 Therefore, most of the game modules will probably be unavailable.